pallaviN2006/Ev_Battery_management/README.md

 The monitored information is displayed using **16×2 LCD displays**.

-> **Note:** This project is an educational virtual prototype developed using Arduino and Wokwi.
+>  This project is an educational virtual prototype developed using Arduino in Wokwi.
 Potentiometers are used to simulate certain battery parameters.

 ---